Have you ever thought of choosing a private tutor for your child?

-Private tuition can do a child a lot of good, especially if the right tutor is hired.
-Studies have shown that having a private tutor can increase a child’s grades by at least one and a half or more.
+Choosing a private tutor can do a child a lot of good, especially if you hire the right tutor.
+Studies have shown that having a private tutor can significantly increase a child’s grades.

 If you’re still not sure whether or not your child needs a private tutor, here are a few pointers.